funkhaus/wordpress-theme-boilerplate/README.md

 Contact pages are generally the most time consuming parts to build.
 We haven't come up with a great solution, but the one we have works and should be considered the standard unless you can pitch us something better.

 Often a contact page will consist of a nested loop of pages (see the section above on loops).
-So the page strucutre in WordPress might look like this:
+So the page structure in WordPress might look like this:

 ```
 contact